-Eye Plastic surgeons, also known as Oculoplastic or Oculo-Facial surgeons are ophthalmologists who have completed extensive post-residency training in this unique sub-specialty.
+Eye plastic surgeons, also known as oculoplastic or oculo-facial surgeons, are ophthalmologists who have completed extensive post-residency training in this unique sub-specialty.
 The training involves plastic and reconstructive surgery of the periorbital and facial tissues including eyelids & eyebrows, cheeks, orbit, and lacrimal (tear) system.

-Oculoplastic surgery is performed on children and adults to correct or treat disorders – from the most common to the rarest – of the eyelids, tear production and drainage (lacrimal) system, brows, the area of the face adjacent to the eye, and the bones around the eye.
+Oculoplastic surgery is performed on children and adults to correct or treat disorders – from the most common to the rarest – of the eyelids, tear production and drainage (lacrimal) system, brows, the area of the face adjacent to the eye and the bones around the eye.

 As with cosmetic eyelid surgery, reconstructive procedures can be performed under sedation or general anesthesia and are most often outpatient procedures.
-Because of the delicate nature of the surrounding tissues, there will often be bruising and swelling present for one to two weeks following surgery.
+Because of the delicate nature of the surrounding tissues, there will often be bruising and swelling for one to two weeks following surgery.
 Ice, pain medications and lubricants are important components of the post-operative care regimen.
 Sutures are usually removed seven days after the surgery.
-Procedures include:

-Cosmetic surgery has experienced significant changes in technology in recent years which has led to the increased use of the laser and minimally invasive techniques.
-As with all surgical procedures cosmetic surgery does carry some risk, but with medical advances patients can expect faster recovery times and more natural appearing results.
+Cosmetic surgery has experienced significant changes in technology in recent years, which has led to the increased use of the laser and minimally invasive techniques.
+As with all surgical procedures, cosmetic surgery does carry some risk, but thanks to medical advances, patients can expect faster recovery times and more natural appearing results.
 The Eye Institute offers the following elective procedures to help patients improve or change their appearance.

 The Prisma Health Eye Institute now offers patients a credit program that can be used toward non-covered expenses and services.
 Patients can apply for $500 or more to pay for glasses and/or services such as Lasik and cosmetic eye procedures.